 Again, this one is also a yes and no. Like with any surgical procedure, it is dangerous because it has a little bit of risk.
 On the other hand, if it is done by a highly experienced and board-certified surgeon, its chances of success will be close to 100%.
 In addition, you also have to follow the pre and post-surgery instructions to the letter to make it even safer.

 One surgeon that is highly experienced in the procedure is Dr. Fichadia.
 She is a board-certified plastic and reconstructive surgeon and she has been practicing for several years.

 Truth being said, this is partially true.
 You have to exhibit some signs of good health before you are allowed to undergo the procedure.
 Unfortunately, one out of every three old people in the United States suffers from at least one medical condition.
 So, maybe that is why it seems that many of them are not eligible for the surgery.

 No, it doesn’t.
 Cellulite is deeper than the subcutaneous fat that liposuction removes.
 It removes only the soft and fatty tissue and not the fibrous bands causing cellulite.

-To learn more about liposuction and how you can benefit, contact our office and schedule your consultation with Dr. Fichardia today.
+To learn more about liposuction and how you can benefit, contact our office, located in Portland, OR, and schedule your consultation with Dr. Fichadia today.